HDR Support and Conference Grants

 Recipients will be required to report on outcomes, or on presentation and participation in the conference, once expenditure is finalised, before any further applications for funding will be considered.

-Please download, complete and return the Report on Higher Degree by Research Support Grant (DOCX, 60.4 KB) for general research expenses OR the Report on Higher Degree by Research Conference Attendance Grant.
+Please download, complete and return the Report On HDR Support Grant for general research expenses OR the Report on Higher Degree by Research Conference Attendance Grant.

-On return from conference leave, candidates will need to complete the HDR Conference Report (DOC, 37.0 KB) and return to Research Services team.
+On return from conference leave, candidates will need to complete the Report On HDR Conference Grant and return to Research Services team.

 The fund provides up to $2,000 to assist researchers who would otherwise be unable to attend local or international conferences, workshops or symposia due to carer responsibilities such as full-time care of dependent children up to 12 years of age, an elderly parent, or partner/relative with a disability.